arungudelli/angularjswiki/content/en/angular/Angular-14-release/index.md

 +++

+On 02-06-2022 ,Google has released Angular v14.

-Angular 14 version is coming.
+~~Angular 14 version is coming~~.

 Angular 14 is the next major update after, Angular v13 released in November 2021.

 ## Angular 14 version release date

+**Angular v14 released on 02-06-2022**

-Angular team at Google planning to release Angular v14 in coming June. i.e., June 2022.
+~~Angular team at Google planning to release Angular v14 in coming June. i.e., June 2022~~.

 The release candidate 1, i.e., Angular v14.0.0-rc.1 released on 18th May 2022.